 - Purchase your bedding before painting your walls.
 It is usually much easier to match paint to bedding than to find bedding to match your paint.

 Layer Your Lighting

 - Lighting is a very important consideration in a bedroom.
 Overhead lighting in a bedroom is fine, but don’t forget to add bedside lamps and other task-specific lighting.
 If you work the daily crossword puzzle in bed or always put on makeup in your bedroom mirror, be sure to add specific lighting in those areas to suit your needs.

 - Dimmer switches make excellent additions to bedroom lighting.
 Lighting can be turned down to create a calm, restful feeling, yet can still be turned up for full lighting when needed.

-- Throw pillows and blankets are kind of like icing on a cake – not necessary but certainly a bonus if you have them!
-Don’t feel pressured to spend a lot on these items.
+- Throw pillows and blankets are kind of like icing on a cake—not necessary but certainly a bonus if you have them!
+Don’t feel pressured to spend a lot of money on these items.
 Throw blankets usually need to be replaced every few years and pillows patterns often become passé.